-3.9.1.3.2.
-Written Orders
+3.9.1.2.1.2.
+Written Orders (WOs)

-IBHS written order letters are required to initiate any IBHS service.
-Written orders are not a standalone billable service.
-Written orders may result from any number of therapeutic encounters with a qualified professional.
-Written orders include "up to" prescriptions.
-If the number of hours requested is within the range specified on the written order, changes in clinical need can be reflected through the update of the Individualized Treatment Plan, which should specify how many hours of each service are needed in which setting.
-If the clinical needs change to exceed the maximum of what is reflected on the written order, an updated written order is needed and should be submitted to CBH to review the request for the increase in services.
+IBHS WO letters are required to initiate any IBHS service.
+WOs are not a standalone billable service.
+WOs may result from any number of therapeutic encounters with a qualified professional.
+WOs include "up to" prescriptions.
+If the number of hours requested is within the range specified on the WO, changes in clinical need can be reflected through the update of the individualized treatment plan (ITP), which should specify how many hours of each service are needed in which setting.
+If the clinical needs change to exceed the maximum of what is reflected on the WO, an updated WO is needed and should be submitted to CBH to review the request for the increase in services.
 See CBH Provider Bulletin 20-11 for guidance.
+Providers are advised to reference the CBH Provider Bulletins for the latest guidance regarding concurrent requests for IBHS.